armelad/cleandatacourseproj/README.md

 This repository contains the following files:

-**run_analysis.R** - the main file that contains sripts to perform the following transformations:
+**run_analysis.R** - the main file that contains scripts to perform the following transformations:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.